-Inequality is on the rise in many countries worldwide: more than 75% of the population in the Global South live in countries with increasing inequality.
+Inequality is on the rise in many countries worldwide.
 High and rising inequality is increasingly recognised as a major barrier to sustainable development since it decreases economic growth and social cohesion.
-The World Bank argues that economic growth alone is not be sufficient to eradicate extreme poverty – it must be complemented by redistributive policies.
-The International Monetary Fund (IMF) argues that redistribution, if properly carried out, has no negative effects on economic growth.
+Crises such as the Covid-19 pandemic highlight and further exacerbate existing inequalities within and between countries as well as between different population groups.
 The 2030 Agenda recognises the importance of inequality and includes it as a stand-alone goal (SDG 10), but also mainstreams the topic in other goals.
 Twelve of 17 SDGs refer to inequality in one way or another, and reducing inequality is thus a pre-requisite for the success of the 2030 Agenda as whole.
 Until recently, topics such as inequality or redistribution were not part of the development agenda.
 Hence, new approaches and strategies are needed.

 Where do we stand today?